 Another connection is the Professional Development Schools Network a group of collaborative planning partnerships designed to enhance the professional development of current teachers along with the training of new ones, at the preschool through high school levels.

 Our Professional Educators Initiative is designed to bring low-cost, just-in-time professional development to classroom teachers who wish to elevate their teaching effectiveness to an even higher level.
-These all-online courses are taught by Teachers College faculty and are aligned with Indiana’s evaluation standards, including RISE, TAP, or other systems.
+These all-online courses are taught by Teachers College faculty and are aligned with Indiana’s evaluation standards.

 Copyright © 2013 Ball State University 2000 W. University Ave.
 Muncie, IN 47306